No. 18Saturday 6 June 2026Brisbane, queensland

 "Compared with 2000 steps per day, 7000 steps per day was associated with a 28% lower risk of falls."

-But it's not just about walking more.
-Group-based balance programs reduce fall risk by 40 to 64 percent.
+Walking helps.
+But group-based balance programs reduce fall risk by 40 to 64 percent.
 That's not a small improvement.
 That's the difference between staying on your feet and ending up in a hospital bed.

-Croquet ticks every box that fall prevention research points to:
+Croquet covers what fall prevention research points to:

 • Uneven surface: A lawn isn't a footpath.
 Every step requires small adjustments.
 Your ankles, legs and core are constantly working to keep you stable.